Common term bolds

 Ovarian Hyperstimulation Syndrome (OHSS) – A possible side effect of IVF, characterized by swollen, painful ovaries, and in some cases, the accumulation of fluid in the abdomen and chest.

-Ovarian Reserve – A term that combines a woman’s egg supply (how many eggs she has remaining) and her egg quality (the amount of genetically normal eggs).
+Ovarian Reserve – A term bold that combines a woman’s egg supply (how many eggs she has remaining) and her egg quality (the amount of genetically normal eggs).
 Both factors are closely tied with a woman’s age, and decrease as a woman gets older.

 Ovary, Ovaries – The female gonads.
 They make eggs and estrogen.